Deep Optimal Transport for Domain Adaptation on SPD Manifolds: Main Results

 \subsection{Synthetic Dataset}

-In this experiment, we synthesize a source domain dataset consisting of 50 covariance matrices of size $2 \times 2$, drawn from a Gaussian distribution on the SPD manifold~\cite{said2017riemannian} with a median of 1 and a standard deviation of 0.4.
-We utilize a transformation matrix $W = [[1, 0.5], [0.5, 1]]$, such that data in the target domain is expressed as $W \cdot S \cdot W^\top$.
+We synthesize a source domain dataset consisting of SPD matrices of size $2 \times 2$, drawing a Gaussian distribution on the SPD manifold proposed in a generative approach~\cite{said2017riemannian} with a median of 1 and a standard deviation of 0.4.
+We adopt the following transformation matrix in the generation:

-Figure (a) exhibits red points sourced from the source domain, with the blue points originating from the target domain.
-In Figure (b), the blue points represent the relocation of the red points via the Earth Mover's Distance (EMD) method from Optimal Transport (OT).
-The associations made by this transformation are represented by thin blue lines.
-Remarkably, the position of these transformed blue points is extremely proximate to the points of the target domain in Figure (a).
-This can be attributed to the fact that the OT-DA method essentially computes a weighted average of the original source and target domain data points, based on weights learned to maximize the transportation cost.
-As such, in Figure (e), we observe numerous transformed blue points enveloped by the yellow points from the target domain.

-The transformed blue points in Figures (c) and (d) were derived from mapping the red points via neural network weights learned through the DOT and DeepJDOT methods, respectively.
-Corresponding point pairs are linked with thin blue lines.
-These figures reveal the shared fundamental characteristic of the DOT and DeepJDOT methods that both project the source and target domains onto a subspace learned via a network, which, in these two figures, is represented by a straight line.
-In the context of differential geometry, this indeed represents a form of submanifold.
-A submanifold refers to a lower-dimensional manifold embedded within a higher-dimensional one.
-In this case, the 2D matrices are being represented by a 1D line, essentially projecting the higher dimensional data onto a lower dimensional space.
-This reduces the complexity of the data while preserving key information.
-Furthermore, as indicated by Figure (f), this subspace is even identical for both methods.